 The GPS signal strength is influenced by various factors and can

 - metal constructions

 - thick, humid clouds

-To get better GPS tracking results when exercising in difficult terrains like, e.g., in a dense forest, ravine, or city with tall buildings, it may help turn on additional satellite navigation systems such as GLONASS or Galileo if available in your watch.
+To get better GPS tracking results when exercising under challenging terrains like, e.g., in a dense forest, canyon, or city with tall buildings, it may help turn on additional satellite navigation systems such as GLONASS or Galileo if available in your watch.

 - Spartans: Open the sport mode you will be exercising with, scroll down to the Options menu, toggle on GLONASS.
-On Spartans, it is possible to activate an additional navigation system during an active exercise.
+It is possible to activate an additional navigation system on Spartans during an active exercise.
 Long-press the middle button to open the Options menu, scroll to GLONASS and toggle it on.